jariarkko/draft-eimpact-arch-considerations/draft-various-eimpact-arch-considerations.md

   messaging useful, or should each protocol have optimal compacting?

 * Tradeoffs related to compute required to do encoding and decoding operations.
-These can be relatively heave operations, particularly if compressiomn is performed, particularly if AI-based computationally expensive methods are used.
+These can be relatively heavy operations, particularly if compression is performed, particularly if AI-based computationally expensive methods are used.

 ### Recommendation {#recsencoding}